Shippable/docs/sources/deploy/amazon-ecs-strategy.md

 ```

 ### deployMethod: scale
 Scale is unique in that you cannot specify it in your deploy job yml.
 Instead, the act of scaling is determined automatically during deployment, and can apply to any of the above deploy methods.
-Scale is used only when Shippable detects that no change has occurred to any aspect of the manifest other than the 'replicas'.
+Scale is used only when Shippable detects that no change has occurred to any aspect of the manifest other than the 'replicas' field.

 For example, if a user updates their manifest to request 5 replicas instead of 2, but doesn't change any other setting (envs, image tags, docker options, etc), instead of performing a full deployment, Shippable performs the action 'scale' which simply updates the Amazon ECS service's desiredCount.
 This makes the deployment much faster and doesn't perform any unnecessary steps.